vuestorefront/vue-storefront/docs/content/cookbook/oss-deployment-guide.md

 ::list{type="success"}
 - A linux server with SSH Access
 - A domain name and the ability to point it to your server's IP address
-- Remember to stay hydrated and get enough sleep 😉
 ::

 ## References